Shen-Lab/ncVarPred-1D3D/README.md

 For noncoding mutation effection prediction, a eQTL effect prediction and a few-shot learning pathogenic variant prediction experiments are provided.

 ### GTEx (cell line specific) eQTLs
 You may need to download the data file [Cells_Transformed_fibroblasts.v7.egenes.txt for GM12878 and Cells_EBV-transformed_lymphocytes.v7.egenes.txt for IMR90](https://www.gtexportal.org/home/datasets).
 Then you may preprocess the downloaded file and use our model (or SOTA) to predict the epigenetic events profile changes.
-More details about how the eQTL information are extracted, processed and preared as our model input can be found in the code "preprocess_GTEx_step1_collect_eqtl_list.py" and "prepare_seq.py".
+More details about how the eQTL information are extracted, processed and preared as our model input can be found in the code "prepare_seq.py".
 This may be helpful if you want to use our model for novel variants effect prediction.

 ### ncVarDB
 Raw data is available at [ncVarDB repo](https://github.com/Gardner-BinfLab/ncVarDB)